What Liberal Hollywood? postsFriday December 30, 2016

-It's the word Latest.
-As if there are many gun control movies.
-Name another one for me.
-I can't.
+It’s the word Latest.
+As if Hollywood keeps producing nothing but gun control movies.
+I mean, can you name another one?
+I can‘t.
 So I just did a keyword search on IMDb and came up with a list of 75 movies.
 It includes “Unforgiven” starring Clint Eastwood, “Death Wish” with Charles Bronson, and “Law and Order” with Ronald Reagan.
 So not exactly gun control.

-Anyway, Town Hall's piece (of shit) is culled from a Fox News piece (of shit), laughing that Hollywood liberals have once again failed to breach the “values” wall.
-The Left Coast created a movie with liberal values, it did poorly at the box office (it has), which shows, beyond a doubt, that “Americans don't want to spend their hard earned money on movies insulting their values.”
+Anyway, Town Hall’s piece is culled from a Fox News piece, which laughs that Hollywood liberals have once again failed to breach the “values” wall.
+The Left Coast created a movie with liberal values, it did poorly at the box office (that part's true: it has), which shows, beyond a doubt, that “Americans don't want to spend their hard earned money on movies insulting their values.”

 Right.
 You know what it shows?
 That most moviegoers don't go see political process movies—even those with Jessica Chastain in them.
 They want wish-fulfillment fantasy.
 They want heroes with guns.

 And guess what?
 Hollywood gives it to them.
 Over and over and over and over and over and over and over.

 That's really the biggest lie in the piece—this notion that Hollywood, as a whole, is somehow anti-gun, when Hollywood, as an industry, has done more to glamorize guns than anyone else, including the NRA.
 Every gun owner in America should be kissing Hollywood's ass for making it easier for them to hold onto their guns, because every NRA argument against gun control measures plays off the Hollywood playbook.
 You know Wayne La Pierre's infamous line: “The only thing that stops a bad guy with a gun is a good guy with a gun”?
-Guess what that is?
-That's a Hollywood movie.
-Hell, it describes half the movies Hollywood ever made.
+You know what that describes?
+Half the movies Hollywood ever made.

 Creating Hate Against Hollywood

 This is how you create right-wing propaganda.

 Start with a comment that should be taken with a grain of salt—actor Mark Wahlberg talking to taskandpurpose.com, a website dedicated to American veterans, during the publicity tour for his new movie “Patriots Day.”